Why Tritium

 Why tritium matters

-Tritium is essential for nearly all fusion energy projects
+Tritium is essential for the fusion industry

 The Tritium Supply Challenge

-Only 20-30kg
+Only 25-30kg

 $30M